juanfont/headscale/docs/reverse-proxy.md

-# Running behind a reverse proxy
+# Running headscale behind a reverse proxy

-Running Headscale behind a reverse proxy is suitable for container-based deployments.
-This is especially useful on a server were port 443 is already being used for other web services.
+Running headscale behind a reverse proxy is useful when running multiple applications on the same server, and you want to reuse the same external IP and port - usually tcp/443 for HTTPS.

-### Web Sockets
+### WebSockets
-The reverse proxy _must_ be configured to support websockets if you are running headscale 0.17.x+ and tailscale v1.30+.
+The reverse proxy MUST be configured to support WebSockets, as it is needed for clients running Tailscale v1.30+.

+WebSockets support is required when using the headscale embedded DERP server.
+In this case, you will also need to expose the UDP port used for STUN (by default, udp/3478).
+Please check our [config-example.yaml](https://github.com/juanfont/headscale/blob/main/config-example.yaml).

 ### TLS
 Headscale can be configured not to use TLS, leaving it to the reverse proxy to handle.
 Add the following configuration values to your headscale config file.